ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 ```shell
 ssh git@gitserver
 ```
-Verify that you can connect to the server without using a password.
+Verify that you can connect to the server _without_ using a password.

 ## Testing the Git server

-To test the Git server, create an empty repository that clients can use to push commits.
+To test the Git server, create an empty repository that clients can use to push
+commits:

 1. Open an SSH session to the server:
    ```shell